 A simple first step toward transparency is knowing which countries the UK Special Forces have operated in over the past decade.
 Given the UK government would not supply such fundamental details, AOAV set out to gather all known reports of UKSF activity between 2011 and 2021, in order to map where the UK has deployed its Special Forces in the last decade.

-In total, AOAV found 19 countries where the UK Special Forces have reportedly deployed operationally in this period (including in the UK).
+In total, AOAV found 19 countries where the UK Special Forces have reportedly deployed operationally in this period (not including in the UK).
 We have defined ‘deployed operationally’ as primed to contact or surveil hostile forces.
-We have not included another 13 countries only used for bases before launching into other nations, training of foreign forces or internal UKSF training.
+These are Afghanistan, Algeria, Estonia, France, Iran/Oman (Strait of Hormuz), Iraq, Kenya, Libya, Mali, Mediterranean (Cyprus), Nigeria, Pakistan, Philippines, Russia, Somalia, Sudan, Syria, Ukraine and Yemen.
+We have not included UK in the list, but ‘live’ operations have also been there.

 The UKSF in this research refers to a directorate comprising the Special Air Service, the Special Boat Service, the Special Reconnaissance Regiment, the Special Forces Support Group, 18 Signal Regiment and the Joint Special Forces Aviation Wing, as well as the supporting No. 47 Squadron.

 In UK law, “special forces” means those units of the armed forces of the Crown who come under the responsibility of the Director of Special Forces.